benlowry/chromeos-dev-setup/README.md

 - Deluge will be running at [localhost:8112](http://localhost:8112), password 'deluge'
 - Dropbox requires connecting your account
 - PostgreSQL will be waiting to create databases and users
-- Redis will be waiting
+- Redis will be waiting for final setup `cd ~/redis-stable/utils && sudo bash install_server.sh`

 ## Screenshots
 <a href='https://raw.github.com/benlowry/chromeos-setup/master/cloud9.png' title='Cloud9 - an open source IDE'><img src="https://raw.github.com/benlowry/chromeos-setup/master/cloud9.png" width="250"/></a>